exu/go-workshops/README.md

-There is no README.md for ([code for: Patterns Glow Map Reduce](https://github.com/exu/go-workshops/tree/master/401-patterns-glow-map-reduce)) use %!s(MISSING) link to follow code examples
+There is no README.md for Patterns Glow Map Reduce use ([code for: Patterns Glow Map Reduce](https://github.com/exu/go-workshops/tree/master/401-patterns-glow-map-reduce)) link to follow code examples